grandadmiral-thrawn/smashDB/README.md

 Be sure to use the double-dashed flags for station and startdate to indicate their placement in the command.

+You can also delete for a range.
+THIS IS NOT RECOMMENDED.
+You are not protected in this program against creating duplicates, or leaving gaps.
+It is not hard to write to the end.
+You have been warned!

+        python smasher.py DELETE SHELDON SOLAR --startdate '2015-04-15 00:00:00' --enddate '2015-04-20 00:00:00'

 ------

 use the UPDATE method to update the database LTERLogger_pro

+Note that you cannot both UPDATE and make CSVs.
+CSVs are in the CREATE method.
+This is to keep you from accidentally updating the database when you just want to get some daily data from it that you may already have.
+However, in general, you:

 Call UPDATE the same way you called CREATE, for example: